VSTOPIA/JS-Live-API/docs/02-Realtime MIDI.md

 > Attribution: Content copied and adapted from Adam Murray’s “JS in Live” tutorials, licensed under CC BY-NC-SA 4.0.
 Original: https://adammurray.link/max-for-live/js-in-live/ — Changes may be present.
 Not endorsed by Adam Murray or Cycling '74.
 License: https://creativecommons.org/licenses/by-nc-sa/4.0/

-> <span class="tip-marker">[!TIP]</span> A new version of this tutorial is available that uses the `v8` JavaScript engine in Max 9 (Live 12.2+), which is far superior to the legacy `js` object used here.
+> <span class="tip-marker">[!TIP]</span> A new version of this tutorial is available that uses the <code class="max9-object">v8</code> JavaScript engine in Max 9 (Live 12.2+), which is far superior to the legacy <code class="max-object">js</code> object used here.

 This tutorial builds on the setup from “Getting Started.”
-You should be comfortable creating Max for Live devices with `js` objects.
+You should be comfortable creating Max for Live devices with <code class="max-object">js</code> objects.
 Before diving into debugging with the Max Console and the Live API, we’ll build a simple real-time MIDI processor.

 We will alter MIDI in real time by changing the pitch based on simple rules.
 You can play a MIDI clip in Live or a hardware controller, and JavaScript will change the pitches on the fly.